-The results of section A14.1indicate that the second configuration (operational scenario 4.5, data networks above the clouds) can support without imposing harmful interference into the EESS (passive) not more than approximately 8 aeronautical platforms operating over inland regions as well as not more than approximately 8 aeronautical platforms operating over oversea (near shore) regions.
-It is necessary to limit the OOB emissions of the AMS to [YY dBW/MHz] in order to ensure the protection of the EESS passive service.
+The results of section A14.1indicate that the fourth configuration (operational scenario 4.5, data networks above the clouds) can support without imposing harmful interference into the EESS (passive) not more than approximately 8 aeronautical platforms operating over inland regions as well as not more than approximately 8 aeronautical platforms operating over oversea (near shore) regions.
+It is necessary to limit the OOB emissions of the AMS to 19 dBW/100MHz immediately adjacent to the EESS (passive) band specifically within 80 MHz of the band edge of the frequency band 22.21 GHz. in order to ensure the protection of the EESS passive service.

+The majority of the contribution to this harmful interference from data networks above the clouds operations comes from non-safety-of-life AMS air-air relay forward systems operating immediately adjacent to the EESS (passive) band specifically within 80 MHz of the band edge of the frequency band 22.21 GHz.